HazemMonir/lib_x/example/example.md

 <br>
 Notes: <br>

-- It's best to declare the provider of a type in the same file with the declaration of the type.
+- It's best to declare the provider of a type in the same file with its declaration.
 So, all the concerns of that type are in the same file.
 Single Source Of Truth files.
 - If there's a lot of data types, it best to group related types in sub-directories.. and so on.
 <br><br>

 - ## __render/__
 Here will be all the rendering concerns, separated from the data management, and services implementations.
-And again, we'll group and classify the views elements into separate sub-directories.
+And again, we'll group and classify the views elements into sub-directories.
 So let's plan our steps to implement the views components.

-### 1. First step: Define MyApp and its dependencies
+### 1. First step: Define MyApp and its dependencies.
 ### __my_app.dart__
-which will contain ```MaterialApp```, the entery point for rendering the app.<br>
+which will contain ```MaterialApp```, the entery point and first concern for rendering the app.<br>

 #### lib/src/render/my_app.dart
 ```dart